-6 Advocates of this position include free-market proponents such as the Cato Institute, and federal budget watchdog groups such as Citizens Against Government Waste and Taxpayers for Common Sense.
+7 Advocates of this position include free-market proponents such as the Cato Institute, and federal budget watchdog groups such as Citizens Against Government Waste and Taxpayers for Common Sense.

-7 For example, see R. Wisner and P. Baumel, "Ethanol, Exports, and Livestock: Will There be Enough Corn to Supply Future Needs?," Feedstuffs, no. 30, vol. 76, July 26, 2004.
+8 For example, see James and Stephen Eaves, "Is Ethanol the 'Energy Security' Solution?" editorial, Washingtonpost.com, October 3, 2007; or R. Wisner and P. Baumel, "Ethanol, Exports, and Livestock: Will There be Enough Corn to Supply Future Needs?," Feedstuffs, no. 30, vol. 76, July 26, 2004.

-8 For more information on the economics underlying the capital investment decision see D. Tiffany and V. Eidman.
+9 For more information on the economics underlying the capital investment decision see D. Tiffany and V. Eidman.
 Factors Associated with Success of Fuel Ethanol Producers, Dept of Appl.
-Econ., Univ. of Minnesota, Staff Paper P03-7, Aug.
-2003; hereafter referred to as Tiffany and Eidman (2003).
+Econ., Univ. of Minnesota, Staff Paper P03-7, August 2003; hereafter referred to as Tiffany and Eidman (2003).
 For a discussion of ethanol plant location economics see B. Babcock and C. Hart, "Do Ethanol/Livestock Synergies Presage Increased Iowa Cattle Numbers?"
 Iowa Ag Review, Vol. 12 No. 2, Spring 2006.

-9 For more information on these additional criteria and others, see CRS Report RL30758, Alternative Transportation Fuels and Vehicles: Energy, Environment, and Development Issues, by Brent D. Yacobucci.
+10 For more information on these additional criteria and others, see CRS Report RL30758, Alternative Transportation Fuels and Vehicles: Energy, Environment, and Development Issues, by Brent Yacobucci.
+For information concerning greenhouse gas emissions associated with ethanol use, see CRS Report RL33290, Fuel Ethanol: Background and Public Policy Issues by Brent Yacobucci.

-- Energy Efficiency compares energy output from agriculture-based renewable energy relative to the fossil energy used to produce it. - Long-Run Supply Issues consider supply and demand factors that are likely to influence the growth of agriculture-based energy production.
+- Economic Efficiency compares the price of agriculture-based renewable energy with the price of competing energy sources, primarily fossil fuels. - Energy Efficiency compares energy output from agriculture-based renewable energy relative to the fossil energy used to produce it. - Long-Run Supply Issues consider supply and demand factors that are likely to influence the growth of agriculture-based energy production.